public final class Math extends Object

 The computed result must be within 1 ulp of the exact result.
 Results must be semi-monotonic.

-.
+less than 1.0.
 Returned values are chosen pseudorandomly with (approximately) uniform

 distribution from that range.